cs01/pygdbmi/README.rst

 Examples
 --------

-gdb mi has the following type of ugly, but structured, `example output <https://sourceware.org/gdb/onlinedocs/gdb/GDB_002fMI-Simple-Examples.html#GDB_002fMI-Simple-Examples>`__:
+gdb mi defines a syntax for its output that is suitable for machine readability and scripting: `example output <https://sourceware.org/gdb/onlinedocs/gdb/GDB_002fMI-Simple-Examples.html#GDB_002fMI-Simple-Examples>`__:

 ::